Articles in Famous Felines are written by

-Somewhere among the stories of these events of half a century ago, the myth emerged that Félicette was not the cat originally chosen for the space mission, but that it was a male cat called Félix, who managed to escape from the laboratories at the last minute so that Félicette made the flight by default, as it were.
+Somewhere among the stories of these events of more than half a century ago, the myth emerged that Félicette was not the cat originally chosen for the space mission, but that it was a male cat called Félix, who managed to escape from the laboratories at the last minute so that Félicette made the flight by default, as it were.
 However, in 2014 new information for this account came directly from Dr Gérard Chatelier, a skilled surgeon who worked on the space programme at CERMA at the time of the feline space flights: he told us there never was a cat called Félix, and he didn't know where that tale originated.

 We think that the tabby cat (left) shown in some press images as 'Félix' is just one of the other CERMA cats that underwent training.
 It's now clear that Félicette is the black-and-white cat shown above right.
 The inscription on the photo, together with her pawprint, reads in French 'Merci pour votre participation à mon succès du 18 octobre 1963,' which means 'Thank you for taking part in my success of 18 October 1963.'
 (We don't know for whom it was intended.)

 There's a superb series of images (captions in French) of the cats, the rocket, its launch and its recovery at the Nos premières années dans l'espace pages: click on 'Diaporama' for Félicette at bottom left.
 There are sections for other animals, too.

 The Felix myth became sufficiently well established for him to be commemorated, and named, on three postage stamps from former French colonies some 30 years or more after the historic voyage!
 One, issued in 1992 by the Comoro Islands (right), is from a set showing various rockets and the animals Laika and Ham, another space-going chimp.